 Table 7-1 identifies the typical contaminants of concern (COCs) found in SRS groundwater and their significance.
-These COCs are a result of SRS operations that released chemicals and radionuclides into the soil and groundwater near hazardous waste management facilities and waste disposal sites.
-Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2018 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
+These COCs are a result of historical SRS operations that released chemicals and radionuclides into the soil and groundwater near hazardous waste management facilities and waste disposal sites.
+Table 7-2 presents a general summary of the most common contaminants found in groundwater at SRS facility areas, based on 2019 monitoring data, and compares the maximum concentrations to the appropriate drinking water standards.
 Table 7-2 shows the major COCs in the groundwater beneath SRS, including common degreasers (TCE and PCE) and radionuclides (tritium, gross alpha, and nonvolatile beta emitters).

 Since the early 1990s, SRS has directed considerable effort to assessing the likelihood of flow beneath the Savannah River from South Carolina to Georgia.
-A groundwater model developed by the U.S. Geological Survey (USGS) indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+A groundwater model developed by the U.S. Geological Survey indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
 SRS continues to monitor for tritium in groundwater wells in Georgia (Figure 7-5) by collecting samples annually during the second half of the year.
-Detections of tritium in groundwater in these Georgia offsite wells have been below 1.5 pCi/mL since 1999 (Figure 7-6).
-The MCL, or drinking water standard, for tritium is 20 pCi/mL.
-The 2018 results had no detectable concentrations of tritium.
+Detections of tritium in groundwater in these Georgia offsite wells have been below 1.5 pCi/mL (1,500 pCi/L) since 1999 (Figure 7-6).
+The MCL, or drinking water standard, for tritium is 20 pCi/mL (20,000 pCi/L).
+The 2019 results had no detectable concentrations of tritium.